About

 PAIGE K BOUDREAU

 Often acting as an armchair psychologist and empathic confidante, Paige is a fairweather believer in fate, faith, and the power of seeing repeating numbers on the clock or her sushi receipt.
 She also enjoys browsing Winners, Instagram, and the occasional tarot card reading in her spare time.
-Never without her nails done or a steeped tea double double in her hand, Paige always airs on the side of ridiculous, zany, silly, or fun - because life is a life or death situation: so live.
+Never without her nails done or a steeped tea double double in her hand, Paige always errs on the side of ridiculous, zany, silly, or fun - life is a life or death situation: so live.